kouamojulesquentin/MAST-AnalogTest/Doxygen_Doc/MastDev/MastOptions.md

 ## State printing {#State_Printing}
 ### Moments       {#Moments}

+Defines moment(s) in the vector generation for which model state is reported

 | | |
 |-|-|
 | after_model_parsing  | Just after [SIT] file has been parsed